Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Conclusions

 The combination of distances and line-of-sight velocities from LAMOST, and proper motions from {\it Gaia}, demonstrate the power that 6-D surveys bring to Galactic structure and evolution studies.
-We have measured the anisotropy parameter $\beta$ for K giant stars in the Galactic halo, with metallicities [Fe/H] $< -1.3$, over a range of Galactocentric radii from 5 to over 100 kpc.
-We find that from the Solar position to about 25 kpc, the orbits are highly radial ($\beta \approx 0.8$) and then generally decline to near isothermality ($\beta = 0.3$) to the limit of current measurements ($\sim $100 kpc).
+We have measured the anisotropy parameter $\beta$ for K-giant stars in the Galactic halo, with metallicities [Fe/H] $< -1.3$, over a range of Galactocentric radii from 5 to over 100 kpc.
+We find that from the Solar position to about 25 kpc, the orbits are highly radial ($\beta \approx 0.8$) and then generally decline to near isothermallity (with $\beta = 0.3$) to the limit of current measurements ($\sim $100 kpc).
 The anisotropy profile in the region $r_\mathrm{gc} > 25$ kpc shows very clear signs of being affected by substructure, in line with expectations from $N$-body/hydrodynamical simulations of stellar halo formation and evolution around Milky Way-type galaxies \citep{Loebman2018}.
-Within the better relaxed region ($r_\mathrm{gc} < 25$ kpc), our halo K giants share striking similarities with the halo main sequence star sample of \citep{Belokurov2018arxiv}, who find very high anisotropy of $\beta \approx 0.9$ for the bulk of their stars, and a similar metallicity dependence, with orbits becoming more mildly radial with decreasing metallicity.
+Within the better relaxed region ($r_\mathrm{gc} < 25$ kpc), our halo K giants share striking similarities with the halo main sequence star sample of \citet{Belokurov2018}, who find very high anisotropy of $\beta \approx 0.9$ for the bulk of their stars, and a similar metallicity dependence, with orbits becoming more mildly radial with decreasing metallicity.
+We have compared our distance scale for nearby halo K giants (within 4 kpc) with that of \citet{Bailer-Jones2018} (based on {\it Gaia} parallaxes and priors for the stellar distribution in the Galaxy), finding that the scales differ by of order 10 \% (in the sense that our K giants have distances 10\% closer than the estimates of \citet{Bailer-Jones2018}).
+The adoption of a \citet{Bailer-Jones2018} distance scale reduces the anisotropy measure only slightly for our sample, leaving the overall conclusion of a highly radially anisotropic halo unchanged.

 The end-of-mission {\it Gaia} proper motions will improve substantially over DR2, particularly for the more distant stars, so that we will be able to probe the anisotropy of the Galactic halo significantly better in the regions where it appears to be declining.